Batoolzafar/Prodigy_DS_01/README.md

  <li><h5>Seaborn: </h5><p>To create bar chart for wide ranging columns without the need to calculate their mean separately.</p></li>
 </ul>
 <h3>🔎 Conclusion</h3>
-This task highlights the contributions of different countries to the global population.
-The visualizations I created were instrumental in deriving insights and disproving prior assumptions.
+<p>This task highlights the contributions of different countries to the global population.
+The visualizations I created were instrumental in deriving insights and disproving prior assumptions.</p>